CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You create a copy of the repository for yourself and make changes to it without affecting the original work
+You create a copy of the repository for yourself on your profile and make changes to it without affecting the original work

 ## Question 10